-[In addition, through a letter agreement, we will instruct , as depositary, not to accept any deposit of any ordinary shares or issue any ADSs for 180 days after the date of this prospectus unless we consent to such deposit or issuance.
+[In addition, through a letter agreement, we will instruct The Bank of New York Mellon, as depositary, not to accept any deposit of any ordinary shares or issue any ADSs for 180 days after the date of this prospectus unless we consent to such deposit or issuance.
 We have also agreed not to provide such consent without the prior written consent of the representatives.
 The foregoing does not affect the right of ADS holders to cancel their ADSs and withdraw the underlying ordinary shares.]